George W. Casey Jr.

-George William Casey Jr. (born 22 July 1948) is a retired four-star general who served as the 36th Chief of Staff of the United States Army from 10 April 2007 to 10 April 2011.
-He served as Commanding General, Multi-National Force – Iraq from June 2004 to 8 February 2007, and was in the army for his entire adult working life.
+George William Casey Jr. (born 22 July 1948) is a retired four-star general who was the 36th Chief of Staff of the United States Army from 10 April 2007 to 10 April 2011.
+He was Commanding General, Multi-National Force – Iraq from June 2004 to 8 February 2007, and was in the army for his entire adult working life.
 He now resides in Arlington, Virginia.

 Early life and education

 Casey was born in Sendai during the Allied occupation of Japan.
 His father, George W. Casey Sr., was a West Point graduate who rose to the rank of major general and served in the Korean War and the Vietnam War.
 His father commanded the 1st Cavalry Division in Vietnam.
 He was killed on 7 July 1970, when his command helicopter crashed in South Vietnam en route to a hospital to visit wounded American soldiers.

 Casey, a military brat, grew up on army posts in the United States, Japan, and Germany and graduated from Boston College High School in Boston, Massachusetts.
 After high school, he applied to West Point, like his father, but was unsuccessful.
 He earned a Bachelor of Science degree in international relations from Georgetown University in 1970 and later a Master of Arts degree in international relations from the University of Denver in 1980.
 Additionally, Casey worked for Vince Lombardi during one summer when the latter was coach of the Washington Redskins.